 - Each team battles to score.

 - The shift length should be anywhere from 15 - 45 seconds long.

 - Head up: Everyone with and without the puck needs to keep their head up and on a swivel.
 It is important to know where the puck is, where your teammates are and where the opposition is.

-- Stick on the ice: This is important for the forwards (because it shows your teammate where you want the puck) and for the defence (it allows you to angle and cut off passing lanes).
+- Stick on the ice: This is important for the forwards (because it shows your teammate where you want the puck) and for the defense (it allows you to angle and cut off passing lanes).